The Importance of Cat & Dog Teeth Cleaning in St. Paul, MN

 Bad breath…red gums…tartar buildup.
 These are just a few of the many signs of gum disease in pets.
 Did you know that, according to the American Veterinary Dental College, more than half of all dogs and cats show signs of gum disease by just 3 years of age?
-Since February is National Pet Dental Health, we would like to remind you about the importance of pet dental care.
+Since February is National Pet Dental Health Month, we would like to remind you about the importance of cat and dog teeth cleaning.
 Oral health is one of the most important aspects of a pet’s overall health, but sadly, it’s also one of the most neglected.
 As pet owners ourselves, our goal is to not only treat dental disease, but to prevent it from ever developing.

 About Our Dental Services